charliemblack/gemfire-asset-tracking/README.md

 ### How to scale the grid:

-In a Geode typical deployment architecture there is a concept called a locator.
-A locator has the responsibility of allowing clients and servers to discover each other.
-In the demo code we have the server start the locator process this is only recommended in a development deployment.
-In a production there should be several locators running in their own process space.
+Geode's typical deployment architecture there is a concept called a locator.
+A locator has the responsibility of allowing clients and servers to discover each other to simplify dynamic scaling.
+In the demo code we have the server start the locator process this is only done to simplify development.
+In a production it is better to separate concerns and run locators in their own process space.

 To scale we just need to start a couple of locators, the right number depends on the HA requirements of the deployment.
-How to launch the data grid servers all we have to do is point them at the locator address by adding in a property called `demo.locators` and specify the list of locators.
+How to launch the data grid servers all we have to do is point them at the list of locator address by adding in a property called `demo.locators` and specify the list of locators.

 Example: add in `-Ddemo.locators=locator1.address[10331],locator2.address[10332]`